Entritarus/hw_chaos/report/report.typ

   caption: [NPCR and UACI results for encryption],
 ) <table-npcr-uaci>

-While NPCR value is near the 100% for almost any cipher image, the UACI value that represent the strength of encryption better - has a low enough value for our proposed encryption to be considered weak.
+While NPCR value is near the 100% for any cipher image, the UACI value that represent the strength of encryption better - has a low enough value for our proposed encryption to be considered weak.
 While not a perfect presentation of encryption strength, NPCR and UACI values are used often generally resemble the strength of the algorithm @npcr-uaci.

 = Conclusion